levi77me/Student---Grade--calculator/README.md

 How to Run
 Download the Python file.
 Run the program using Python.
-Enter the student's name and marks.
-View the generated report.

 -------STUDENT REPORT--------
 Your Name Is: Rahul
 Your Five Subject Total Is: 450